realstorypro/macron-1/README.md

 All components are defined under components.yml

 ## Areas
-There are 3 areas in the application.
+There are 3 areas in the application, which are defined under under __/app/models/areas/__.

 - Header
 - Content
 - Footer

-They are defined under __app/models/areas__.

 Every component can have those areas enabled.
 By default none are enabled.